Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

 = WIP 2.3.4 =
+- Added a new email merge tag {download_link_url_only}.
+It outputs the download link URL only, omitting any associated product name.
 - The shipping enabled option uses the "shipping_preference" parameter of the PayPal API.
 - PHP 8.0 compatibility related fix for the wpec_ty shortcode.
 - Product block's dependency issue fixed.